Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Conclusions and Future Work

 We have presented SXSI, a system for representing an XML collection in compact form so that fast indexed XPath queries can be carried out on it.
 Even in its current prototype stage, SXSI is already competitive with well-known efficient systems such as MonetDB and Qizx.
 As such, a number of avenues for future work are open.
 We mention the broadest ones here.

 Handling updates to the collections is possible in principle, as there are dynamic data structures for sequences, trees, and text collections \cite{CHLS07,MN08,SN08}.
-What remains to be verified is how practical can those theoretical solutions be made.
+What remains to be verified is how practical those theoretical solutions really are.

 As seen, the compact data structures support several fancy operations beyond those actually used by our XPath evaluator.
 A matter of future work is to explore other evaluation strategies that take advantage of those nonstandard capabilities.
 As an example, the current XPath evaluator does not use the range search capabilities of structure $Doc$ of Section~\ref{sec:text}.